Efficient representation of spatio-temporal data using cylindrical shearlets: Acknowledgements

 \section{Acknowledgements}

 All authors acknowledge the support of the IT for Science group\footnote{\url{https://wiki.helsinki.fi/display/it4sci/}} of the University of Helsinki for the high performance computing cluster Turso.
-TAB is supported by the Royal Society through the Newton International Fellowship grant n.
-NIF\textbackslash R1\textbackslash 201695 and was partially supported by the Academy of Finland through the postdoctoral grant, decision number 330522.
+TAB was partially supported by the Royal Society through the Newton International Fellowship grant n.
+NIF\textbackslash R1\textbackslash 201695 and by the Academy of Finland through the postdoctoral grant, decision number 330522.
 DL acknowledges support of NSF-DMS 1720487 and 172045.
 TH acknowledges support of the Emil Aaltonen Foundation junior researcher grant no. 200029 and the Academy of Finland Project 310822.

 {\Alph{section}}